ericbarefoot/ricepile/README.md

 # ricepile

-a python module for ricepile experiments
+A python package for managing ricepile experiments.
+Handles robotics (sediment feeder) as well as measurement.